keithalewis/math/um1.md

 up the initial hedge.
 Their assumption of continuous time trading is not realisitic and leads to paradoxical results[^1].
+It is a mathematical artefact of the theory of Ito processes and dupes some people into believing complete markets and perfect hedges exist.

 The Unified Model is an extension of Stephen Ross'[@Ros1978] "A Simple Approach to the Valuation of Risky Streams".
 According to Ross,